PHPOffice/PhpSpreadsheet/docs/Features/Autofilters/06-Autofilter-Sorting.md

-# PHPExcel AutoFilter Reference
+# PhpSpreadsheet AutoFilter Reference

 ## AutoFilter Sorting

 In MS Excel, Autofiltering also allows the rows to be sorted.
-This feature is ***not*** supported by PHPExcel.
+This feature is ***not*** supported by PhpSpreadsheet.